MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 - [How to use Spring Data Apache Cassandra API with Azure Cosmos DB](./configure-spring-data-apache-cassandra-with-cosmos-db.md)
 - [How to use the Spring Data Gremlin Starter with the Azure Cosmos DB SQL API](./configure-spring-data-gremlin-java-app-with-cosmos-db.md)

-The Spring Data Cosmos DB SDK is available as open source on GitHub in the [spring-data-cosmosdb](https://github.com/microsoft/spring-data-cosmosdb) repository.
-This repo has an active [Issues](https://github.com/microsoft/spring-data-cosmosdb/issues) list where you can file bugs or check for workarounds on issues that have already been filed.
-You can also check the [Releases](https://github.com/microsoft/spring-data-cosmosdb/releases) list to see if an issue has been fixed in a more recent version.
-The Spring Data Cosmos DB SDK version 2.2.x release train supports spring-data-commons version 2.2.0.RELEASE, whereas the version 2.1.x release train of the SDK supports spring-data-common version 2.1.0.RELEASE.
+The Spring Data Cosmos DB SDK is available as open source on GitHub in the [azure-sdk-for-java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/cosmos/azure-spring-data-cosmos) repository.
+This repo has an active [Issues](https://github.com/Azure/azure-sdk-for-java/issues) list where you can file bugs or check for workarounds on issues that have already been filed.
+You can also check the [Releases](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/cosmos/azure-spring-data-cosmos/CHANGELOG.md) list to see if an issue has been fixed in a more recent version.

 ## Available features